" I haven't been

 Tourists usually

-come to If you do opt
+If you do opt

 for a jungle lodge visit you'll see lots of plants, probably those 1 inch long